-- The Bates Office of Security and Campus Safety reports all such incidents promptly to the Special Assistant to the President for Diversity and Inclusion and Dean of Students.
+- The Bates Office of Security and Campus Safety reports all such incidents promptly to the Director of the Office of Equity and Diversity (OED) and Dean of Students.

-- The Special Assistant assesses reports and convenes the BCRT as s/he judges appropriate.
+- The Director of OED assesses reports and convenes the BCRT as s/he judges appropriate.

 - The BCRT will act promptly to address any incidents that clearly meet institutional definitions shown below, by apprising the campus community of the incidents, advising the President about appropriate responses, and helping convene community groups to deliver those responses.

-- Disciplinary action against any individual or group will be handled by other established bodies of the college (such as the Dean of Students Office, the Student Conduct Committee, the Office of Equity and Diversity Resources, and Human Resources).
+- Disciplinary action against any individual or group will be handled by other established bodies of the college (such as the Dean of Students Office, the Student Conduct Committee, the Office of Equity and Diversity, Title IX Officer, and Human Resources).
 Outside law enforcement agencies may also become involved as appropriate.

 Members of the Bates Community Response Team

-- Special Assistant to the President for Diversity and Inclusion (convenes the group as s/he judges necessary)
+- Director of the Office of Equity and Diversity (convenes the group as s/he judges necessary)